ss3rg3/ejac_wrapper/docs/readme.md

   - **`EjacWrapper`**

-    Wraps an provided `ElasticsearchClient` and extends it with some functions, e.g. `createIndexOrUpdateMapping()` to automatically start with created indices and up-to-date mappings based on the Spring Data classes.
+    Abstract class which allows you to provide an `ElasticsearchClient`, `ElasticsearchAsyncClient` and `BulkIngester` with your implementation.
+It also provides utility methods like `createIndexOrUpdateMapping()` to automatically start with created indices and up-to-date mappings based on the Spring Data classes.
+See `DummyEjacWrapper` for an implementation example.

   - **`EjacUtils`**

     Some utilities like `mappingAsInputStream()` to create mappings from classes with Spring Data annotations or `getLastSortValue()` to simplify `searchAfter` scolling.
+Also some utilities to create clients like `unsafeClientBuilder` to allow self-signed certs.

+- Usage can be best deducted from the tests.